Beginner’s Guide to Emergency Funds

 • Provides financial independence

-• Helps you stay on track with long-term goals
+• Helps protect long-term financial goals

 How Much Should You Save?

-However, if you’re just starting:
+But if you’re just starting:

 Step-by-Step Guide to Building an Emergency Fund